jefrajames/helidon-car-booking/README.md

 ## Introduction

 This example demonstrates [LangChain4J](https://docs.langchain4j.dev/) with [Helidon](https://helidon.io/docs/v4/about/doc_overview).
 It aims at studying how to leverage LLMs (impressive) capabilities in Java applications.
+In particular, it illustrates how to use RAG and Function Calling.

-It is derived from my [Quarkus-LangChain4j](https://github.com/jefrajames/car-booking) example used to illustrate my talk at https://www.jchateau.org[Chateau 2024 unconference].
+It is derived from my [Quarkus-LangChain4j](https://github.com/jefrajames/car-booking) example used to illustrate my talk at [JChateau 2024](https://www.jchateau.org).

-It is based on a simplified car booking application inspired from the https://www.youtube.com/watch?v=BD1MSLbs9KE[Java meets AI] talk from Lize Raes at Devoxx Belgium 2023.
+It is based on a simplified car booking application inspired from the [Java meets AI](https://www.youtube.com/watch?v=BD1MSLbs9KE) talk from Lize Raes at Devoxx Belgium 2023.
 The car booking company is called "Miles of Smiles" and the application exposes two AI services:

 . a chat service to freely discuss with a customer assistant . a fraud service to determine if a customer is a frauder.